Legality of incest: Degrees of relationship

 Most laws regarding prohibited degree of kinship concern relations of r = 25% or higher, while most permit unions of individuals with r = 12.5% or lower.
 In 24 states of the United States, cousin marriages are prohibited.
 Also, most laws make no provision for the rare case of marriage between double first cousins.
 Incest laws may also include prohibitions of unions between biologically unrelated individuals if there is a close legal relationship, such as adoption or step relations.

+World map

+Consensual incest between adult siblings by country: